 River pilots named this spot Twelve Mile Bluff because of a rock formation that was visible from the mouth of the Chippewa River 12 miles north of the bluff.
 Sadly, the rock outcropping that gave the bluff its distinctive shape collapsed in 1881, sending a giant boulder rolling down hill.
 No one was hurt, but a couple of buildings were damaged and the town lost its most distinctive landmark.

-Settlers began arriving in 1848.
+European and American settlers began arriving in 1848.
 The first to set up stakes were Swiss immigrants Victor Probst and John Waecker; they made a living selling cordwood to passing steamboats.
 And the Swiss just kept coming, supplemented by a smattering of Germans.
 The village was platted in 1855 with the name Alma, suggested by W.H.
 Gates.